ShilpagyaS/Dev-nitecapp-frontend/README.md

 The application will be running at http://localhost:3000
 ## Navigate to /signin for signin page
-    _For now the valid email is **sr@gmail.com** and valid password is **1234567**_ For Two Factor authentication the page will appear after signin button is clicked and the button will enable on when atleast 6 characters are there
+    _For now the valid email is **sr@gmail.com** and valid password is **1234567**_ For Two Factor authentication the page will appear after signin button is clicked and the button will enable on when atleast 6 characters are there it will show in-valid sing api is not connected as of now

 ##Navigate to /change-password page for change password